-Task 2 H 6: Bias and MAE spatial plots
+Task 2 H 6: Bubble spatial plots of error statistics

 This section discusses the results of the sensitivity runs in terms of the spatial “bubble” plots of bias and MAE.
 These plots are analogous to those for the production run in Task 2 C.